archer-v/webCrawler/README.md

 # webCrawler
-Simple multithreaded web crawler written in golang.
+Simple boilerplate multithreaded web crawler written in golang.

 The service receives list of urls (JSON array) from a POST request, loads all urls content in concurrent threads, and returns the pages metadata as a combined JSON response